 For the second part the learner can apply all the concepts and ideas outlined in part one in a scenario-based learning activity.
-In this situation the learner is tasked with recruiting for a new job!
+In this situation the learner is tasked with recruiting for a new job.
 However, with only appearance and voice to go by learners are given the chance to examine their unconscious biases – and so, at the very least, become more aware of the effect unconscious bias can have on their decision making.

-A unique aspect of this course is its abstract style, and its clean and simple user interface.
+This courses unique aspect is its abstract style, and its clean and simple user interface.
 Abstract shapes for animations, real video imagery, and minimal navigation lead the way for the learning.
 This fluid piece represents how we shouldn’t be defined by rigid physical characteristics or social groups.

+Learners undoubtedly give the most honest responses when answers to questions aren’t tracked, allowing the learner to gain maximum benefit from the course.
 This unconscious bias course runs without an LMS, and tracks completions in a Google Docs spreadsheet.
-Learners undoubtedly give the most honest responses when answers to questions aren’t tracked, allowing the learner to gain maximum benefit from the course.

 We’re aware that bias will never be eliminated, but this course will help to expand awareness of it: the first step towards challenging our unconscious thoughts.